 “I learnt that it’s ok to make mistakes and when we make mistakes in drama it’s funny, which has taught me that there’s nothing wrong with mistakes” – Rosie, age 13 (Essendon)

-Dare Drama classes in Melbourne’s northern suburbs provide recreational acting lessons which include public speaking and confidence building skills to kids and adults.
-With weekly drama classes in Essendon, Coburg, Craigieburn and Sunbury, our aim is to help students to slow down and tap into their emotions, and have the confidence to articulate their needs everyday whether at school, at work, or in personal relationships.
+Our drama classes in Melbourne’s northern suburbs are relaxed, recreational, and all about building confidence — for kids, teens, and adults.
+With weekly classes in Essendon, Coburg, Craigieburn, and Sunbury, we help students slow down, tune into their emotions, and feel brave enough to speak up at school, at work, or anywhere life happens.

 “DARE Drama is next level” – Inge, 16 (Mill Park)